thlorenz/FSharpSpec/README.markdown

 FSharpSpec is a BDD framework that leverages the succinctness of F# to create specifications without the noise.

 ## Why do I care?
-Well, lets wet your appetite with some samples which can be found in their entirety [here](https://github.com/thlorenz/FSharpSpec/tree/master/src/Samples) :
+Well, the examples speak for themselves.
+(They can be found in their entirety [here](https://github.com/thlorenz/FSharpSpec/tree/master/src/Samples))

 Assuming we have a system under test:
 <pre>let sut = new StringCalculator()</pre>